aio-libs/aiohttp/docs/web.rst

 Sometimes you need to distinguish *web-handlers* on more complex criteria than *HTTP method* and *path*.

-While :class:`UrlDispatcher` doesn't accept extra criterias there is easy way to do the task by implementing the second routing layer by hands.
+While :class:`UrlDispatcher` doesn't accept extra criterias there is an easy way to do the task by implementing the second routing layer by hand.

-The example shows custom processing based on *HTTP Accept* header:
+The next example shows custom processing based on *HTTP Accept* header:

 .. code-block:: python